 Shortest path to fix

-dig CAA www.yourdomain.com # subdomain may have its own
+dig CAA www.yourdomain.com +short # subdomain may have its own

-Step 2: Find what CA your platform uses
+Step 2: Find which CA your host uses

 yourdomain.com CAA 0 issue "letsencrypt.org"